-Subject to agreement with tax authorities, the Group has unabsorbed capital allowances and unabsorbed tax losses amounting to approximately \$Nil and \$39,135,000 (2014 - \$17,000 and \$39,138,000) respectively available for offset against future taxable profits provided that the provisions of relevant countries' tax legislations are complied with.
-The related tax benefits of \$6,653,000 (2014 - \$6,656,000) have not been recognised due to uncertainty of its recoverability.
+Subject to agreement with tax authorities, the Group has unabsorbed tax losses amounting to approximately \$39,079,000 (2016 - \$39,135,000) available for offset against future taxable profits provided that the provisions of relevant countries' tax legislations are complied with.
+Included in the unabsorbed tax losses as at 31 March 2016 was an amount of tax losses of \$56,000 relating to LBCEH, which was disposed of in the current financial year.
+The related tax benefits of \$6,643,000 (2016 - \$6,653,000) have not been recognised due to uncertainty of its recoverability.
 The use of these tax losses is subject to the agreement of the tax authorities and compliance with certain provisions of the tax legislation of respective countries in which the companies operate.

-22 LOSS PER SHARE
+17 LOSS PER SHARE

-Basic loss per share is calculated based on the consolidated loss attributable to owners of the parent divided by the weighted average number of ordinary shares in issue of 3,681,524,743 (2014 - 3,408,892,290) shares during the financial year.
+Basic loss per share is calculated based on the consolidated loss attributable to owners of the parent divided by the weighted average number of ordinary shares in issue of 73,631,760 (2016 - 73,631,760) shares during the financial year.